 To help you understand the OVA file, consider the following sequence of events

 VirtualBox should be installed on all the machines in N252.
-Nevertheless, before doing anything else, confirm that you have VirtualBox installed and updated.
-If you are working on a laptop, go here and install it:
+Nevertheless, before doing anything else, confirm that you have VirtualBox installed.

 NOTE: On the N252 school machines you may not be able to install or update VirtualBox.
 In that case, you can ask me for help and we can ask IT to install it.
 If you have Admin privileges, you may be able to install VirtualBox, but this is not always guaranteed to be a permanent solution.

-Once you are reasonable certain you have the most recent obtainable copy of VirtualBox installed, then you should download the big Pristine Lubuntu OVA (virtual appliance).
+Once you are reasonable certain you have VirtualBox installed, then you should download the big Pristine Lubuntu OVA (virtual appliance).
 The link below requires a bit of patience.
 Select it, and determinedly click through the options until the download begins.
-Once this big 3 GB OVA file is downloaded, consider moving it to some save location such as your Documents/Data directory.
+Once this big 3 or 4 GB OVA file is downloaded, consider moving it to some save location such as your Documents/Data directory.

 The file you download should have an OVA extension.